libremfg/rhize-docs/content/reference/gql-types.md

 Geolocation filters return objects within specified geographic coordinates.
 They return matches within the specified [GeoJSON polygon](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6).

+If a geolocation field can act as a filter, then the filter can work in one of the following behaviors:
 | Filter     | Description                                      |
 |------------|--------------------------------------------------|
 | near       | Within the specified `distance` from the polygon |